josuigoa/CameraMic/README.md

  * Recorded audio playback.

-I know this is no a perfect way to do it, it would be great you help me doing it better.
+I know this is no a perfect way to do it, but at least it works for me!
+It would be great you help me doing it better.

-Camera taken photo appears in the middle of the screen, sorry, I prefer invest my time in the native side ;-)

 Android